House Bill No. 536

 (g) adopt procedures as necessary to implement [sections 1 through 5 and 8 through 11].

 (2) The definitions in [section 3] apply to this section.

-NEW SECTION.
 Section 8.
 Selection of financial institution as account depository and manager -- contract -- termination.
 (1) The board shall implement the program through the use of one or more financial institutions to act as the depository and manager.
 Under the program, a person may establish accounts at the depository.